MCS Age 27 Sweep

 Scientific themes

-To guide contributions, we are structuring the consultation around four broad themes.
-The aim of these specified themes is to help structure discussions about what should be included in the survey.
-This list is not exhaustive and we welcome suggestions on any topic.
+To guide contributions, the consultation was structured around four broad themes.
+The aim of these specified themes was to help structure discussions about what should be included in the survey.
+This list was not exhaustive, and we received suggestions on a broad range of topics.

 1. Families, relationships and housing